-We have secured £500,000 funding from central Government to develop a long term master plan for Gleadless Valley.
-The money will pay for the work to identify what needs improving, and where and how this can best be done.
+We've secured £500,000 funding from central Government to develop a long term master plan for Gleadless Valley.
+The money will pay for the work to identify what needs improving and where, and how, this can best be done.

 We want to make sure that the master plan helps us improve the neighbourhood for years to come and want to encourage as many people as possible to contribute and get involved.